Our Current and Recent Work

 “OLD and BOLD”: Brain health and physical activity.

 The goal of this study is to gain knowledge that will help make recommendations for physical activity for adults to support their brain and cognitive health.
-Precisely, we will study how physical activity relate to physical fitness, brain health, and cognitive aging.
-We are now recruiting adults who are 60 or older and are in good general health, have no neurological or mental disease, or heard disease.
+Precisely, we will study how physical activity relates to physical fitness, brain health, and cognitive aging.
+We are now recruiting adults who are 60 or older and are in good general health, have no neurological or mental disease, or heart disease.

 FAST: Fit and Active Seniors.
 Lifestyle intervention study.

 This randomized clinical trial includes >240 participants of age 60–80, randomized into four intervention groups (Walking, Walking+Nutrition, Dance, and Active Control).
 MRI, cognitive, fitness and physical activity data were collected pre- and post-intervention at the University of Illinois (PI Arthur F. Kramer, Eddie McAuley; NCT01472744 at www.nia.nig.gov).
 We are currently exploring the cross-sectional relationships between neuronal markers of brain health, fitness, and cognitive performance, as well as evaluating the effects of interventions on brain health, with the focus on white matter and structure-function interactions.